AJWright: History

 The tentative closure date for the stores was January 27, 2007.
 Because of closing expenses, TJX expected to include a reduction of $37 million in their fourth quarter 2006 net income statement.
 On February 21, 2007, TJX reported that the net income had fallen from $288.7 million the previous year to $205.5 million; the reduction included the $37 million closing expenses.
 The company expected to open about ten new stores by 2008.

 During this period, the TJX database was hacked and customer information was compromised.
 Although TJX originally stated that the security breach occurred between May 2006 and January 2007, the company discovered that the database had also been compromised in 2005.

+AJ Wright also had several internal issues involving the Loss Prevention staff including its manager Bud Pelky of Nordstrom, willingly and coercively stealing money and product from its Connecticut stores.
+Hamden, Bridgeport and Wethersfield being the most hit.
+Waterbury, CT also was being pilfered through actions such Security staff taking product and money or letting known associates of the Loss Prevention staff enter the store and steal bagfuls of merchandise multiple times per day.
+This was caught by a LP staff member who was then “set up to fail” due to his notifying AJ Wrights internal investigation department.
+It was only one month later these stores closed for good.

-In December, 2010 TJX corporation announced a consolidation that would eliminate the A.J.
+In December 2010, TJX announced a consolidation that would eliminate the A.J.
 Wright chain.
 Many A.J.
 Wright stores were converted into T.J.
 Maxx, Marshalls or HomeGoods stores, while the remaining were permanently shuttered along with distribution centers.
 The entire process resulted in approximately 4400 layoffs.